OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/load.md

 ---
 title: load
-description: This page provides comprehensive instructions on how to load stock tickers to perform analysis.
+description: "This page provides comprehensive instructions on how to load stock tickers" to perform analysis.
 It highlights how to load Indian market stocks with '.NS' and provides a link to the Yahoo finance available markets.
 The page features various parameters to tailor analysis including adjustments for start and end dates, interval